Astrakhan air base

-Astrakhan is a Russian Air Force air base located near Astrakhan, Astrakhan Oblast, Russia.
+Privolzhskiy is a large Russian Aerospace Forces airfield and air base located near the city of Astrakhan, Astrakhan Oblast, Russia.

+History

-In August 1956, the 393rd Guards Fighter Aviation Baranovichi Red Banner Order of Suvorov 3rd degree Regiment was transferred to this airfield.
+In August 1956, the Soviet Union Air Force 393rd Guards Fighter Aviation Baranovichi Red Banner Order of Suvorov 3rd degree Regiment was transferred to this airfield.
+It was part of the 10th Air Defence Division (of the 25th independent Air Defence Corps 1960-63 and then the Baku Air Defence District 1963-73).
+In 1973 10th Air Defence Division was merged into 12th Air Defence Corps.

 In August 1958 the creation of the 228th Mixed Aviation Regiment (Military Unit Number 28025) began in Mozdok in the North Ossetian Autonomous Soviet Socialist Republic, North Caucasus Military District.
 In April 1960 it moved to Astrakhan, as it was intended for combat training at the Ashuluk Range.

-6.60 renamed 228th Training Aviation Regiment.